IliaPavl/laravel_progect/README.md

 1) Register on sait
 2) go to http://localhost:5173/map
-3) click button "new Photo"
+3) click button "new Photo" and add image
 4) cheack console.log() on browser

 on code